followben/groundsim/README.md

 ## Quick start

+Open https://gs.fly.dev and press the button!

-Issue the following via an appropriate client or https://gsapi.fly.dev/graphql:
+Or directly query the api with graphql or via https://gsapi.fly.dev/graphql:

 ```graphql
 # subscribe to the stream of points